Educating Policyholders on the Importance of Voting in a Mutual Insurance Company

 Voting is integral to running a productive, policyholder-friendly mutual insurance company, but what if policyholders aren’t engaged?
 Low engagement is a common problem for many mutual insurance companies, but even then, it’s critical to engage policyholders to steer your company toward a brighter future.

-In this guide, we’ll explain what policyholders’ rights are and how mutual insurance companies can reengage them to boost participation.
+In this guide, we’ll explain what policyholders’ rights are and how mutual insurance companies can reengage them to boost participation in proxy voting.

 What Is a Mutual Insurance Policyholder?